Krishna-Noutiyal/Scripts/README.md

 ## Usage

-Refer to the README.md file within each script folder for detailed instructions on how to use the scripts specific to that language.
+Please take a look at the README.md file within each script folder for detailed instructions on using the scripts specific to that language.

-## Contributing

-Contributions are welcome!
-If you'd like to add new scripts or improve existing ones, follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/new-script`).
-3. Make your changes.
-4. Test your changes thoroughly.
-5. Commit your changes (`git commit -am 'Add new script'`).
-6. Push to the branch (`git push origin feature/new-script`).
-7. Create a new Pull Request.

-Please ensure your code follows the repository's coding style and includes appropriate documentation within the script's folder.

 ## License